 The City and County will use the Portland Plan's "Framework for Equity" as a guide when implementing actions outlined in this strategy.
-The Portland Plan's definitions for equity and resilience are outlined below.
-The full framework is available at www.pdxplan.com.

-EQUITY DEFINED: Equity is when everyone has access to the opportunities necessary to satisfy their essential needs, advance their well-being and achieve their full potential.
+The Portland Plan defines equity as "when everyone has access to the opportunities necessary to satisfy their essential needs, advance their well-being and achieve their full potential.
 We have a shared fate as individuals within a community and communities within society.
 All communities need the ability to shape their own present and future.
-Equity is both the means to healthy communities and an end that benefits us all.
+Equity is both the means to healthy communities and an end that benefits us all".

-RESILIENCE: Without healthy, thriving, prepared people we cannot achieve our highest goals, implement our best plans for dealing with climate change or secure Portland's position in the global economy.
+The Portland Plan also states that without healthy, thriving, prepared people we cannot achieve our highest goals, implement our best plans for dealing with climate change or secure Portland's position in the global economy.
 Without a city that is physically designed to last, future generations will not benefit.
 We want a city where we are better on a good day so we can bounce back from a bad day.
 It requires that everyone thrive and everyone participate.